[former] Highley Primitive Methodist Chapel

-This chapel replaced a 'tin tabernacle' erected in 1893, which was moved to the rear of the same site when the new chapel was erected in 1913.
+This chapel replaced a 'tin tabernacle' erected in 1896 on a site, measuring 13 yds wide and 24 yds deep, given by Mr. J.B.
+Beddard of Highley, which was built at a cost of about £230.
+The opening services took place on 29th March 1896.
+The tin tabernacle was moved to the rear of the same site when the new chapel was erected in 1913.
 The foundation stones of Highley Primitive Methodist chapel were laid on 30th July 1913.
 The chapel was designed by Henry Harper of Nottingham and opened on the 28th January 1914.
 It cost about £1599 and seated about 260 worshippers.
 There is no commemorative or denominational stone, nor a burial ground attached.
 The chapel was still in use in August 2002, but by 2016 had closed.
 By 2018 the chapel had been sold and converted into six apartments, in a block called "Chapel House".
 Services are now held in the parish hall.

 Grid ref: SO 742835

 There had been a Wesleyan Methodist chapel in Highley erected about 1810.
 In 1851 it was reported that there were 37 worshippers at their afternoon service.